Marketing to Seniors on Social Media - An Insurance Agents Guide

 Once you’ve figured out your goal, finely tuned your target market, and created quality content that adds value, it’s time to figure out how to deliver your content and on which channel.

-For instance, on Facebook, you might want to run a sponsored post or ad to newly turned 65-year-olds that outlines the first steps of applying for a medicare supplement plan.
-On Youtube, you may want to create a short commercial introducing yourself, or an animated video that educates the audience on the importance of a medicare supplement plan.
-Content can be delivered in many ways.
-Test a few methods of delivery to find out what brings back the best results for you.
+For instance, on Facebook, you might want to run a sponsored post or ad to newly turned 65-year-olds that outlines the first steps of applying for a Medicare Supplement Plan.
+On Youtube, you may want to create a short commercial introducing yourself, or an animated video that educates the audience on the importance of a Medicare Supplement Plan.

 5. Track & Measure Results